-Cézanne is a designer, curator, and researcher with 20 years of experience working at the executive and senior management level within the creative industries in both the United States and the United Kingdom.
-Her work focuses on the intersection of design, technology, culture, social justice, and public policy for future making.
-In 1998 she co-founded with John Marshall, rootoftwo.
+Cézanne Charles is a designer, curator, and researcher with 20 years of experience working at the executive and senior management level within the creative industries (nonprofit and for-profit) in both the United States and the United Kingdom.
+Her work focuses on the intersection of art, design, technology, culture, economy, social justice, and public policy for future-making.

-Cézanne serves on Design Core Detroit’s Stewardship Board for the UNESCO City of Design initiative, the Board of Directors of Allied Media Projects, the Downtown Detroit Partnership’s Creative Partnership Advisory Council, the Zoning Advisory Group of the Detroit Planning Commission and the Michigan Council of Arts & Cultural Affairs.
-She has a Master of Public Affairs (formerly public administration) from the Gerald R. Ford School of Public Policy, University of Michigan and a Bachelor of Arts in Theatre, The Ohio State University.
+Cézanne serves on the Stewardship Board for Design Core Detroit’s UNESCO City of Design initiative, the Allied Media Projects Board of Directors, the Michigan Council for Arts and Cultural Affairs, the Americans for the Arts Creative Economy Advisory, and the Zoning Advisory Group of the Detroit Planning Commission.
+Charles has a Master of Public Affairs (formerly Administration) from the Gerald R. Ford School of Public Policy University of Michigan and a Bachelor of Arts in Theatre Studies from The Ohio State University.

 cezanne [at] rootoftwo [dot] com